 If your student is just getting started learning how to code and wants to develop a strong foundation in programming and software engineering skills, we encourage the Coding Essentials pathway to prepare them for AP CSA.

-In this pathway, students start by taking our live online Accelerated Scratch course to focus on building fundamental computational thinking and programming skills.
+With this pathway, students start by taking an award-winning live online Accelerated Scratch course to focus on building fundamental computational thinking and programming skills.
+There's even a free introduction.

-Students then continue to our Mobile Coding for Apps and Games course to learn how to apply these skills to mobile app development.
+Students then continue to the Mobile Coding for Apps and Games course to learn how to apply these skills to mobile app development.

-Our Python for AI exposes students to the Python programming language and solving real-world problems using one of the most popular programming languages used by software engineers and tech companies.
-In our Build Your Web course, students learn the JavaScript programming language as well as HTML/CSS, which are additional programming languages and skills used in many of the websites and apps we use daily.
+Then the Python for AI class exposes students to the Python programming language and solving real-world problems using one of the most popular programming languages used by software engineers and tech companies.
+And in the Build Your Web course, students learn the JavaScript programming language as well as HTML/CSS, which are additional programming languages and skills used in many of the websites and apps we use daily.

 These courses build a strong foundation to prepare students for AP CSA, where students learn object-oriented programming principles and the Java programming language.